Girls’ Camp Activity – Minerva Teichert Paint by Number Pointillism

 You can see the “Christ in a Red Robe” one above and the “Rescue of the Lost Lambs” should look something like this.

 2. Print the PDF in color on regular card stock.
 The youth will need the color key on the side to know which colors to use.
 For this activity, Miko had them printed at Office Max to keep the colors consistent instead of using her home printer.
 There are 108 tiles (squares).
+PRO TIP: When printing on cardstock at a copy center, you can save a ton of money by bringing your own cardstock for them to print on instead of paying their cardstock rate.

 3. After they are painted, each tile will be cut out and you will lose the labeling on the front.
 So make sure to label the grid letter and number on the back of each one.